Student activities and traditions at UC Irvine: On-campus activities

 The Student Center and Cross-Cultural Center are central locations for many student activities and resource centers.
 A recent student center expansion project will expand the existing facility to 300000 sqft.
 Two new food courts, a large ballroom, a clock tower, and several conference centers and stores are among the additions.
 The UCI Student Center has undergone four phases over the past 30 years.
 Phase I was when the student center was first established in 1981.
 This included a bookstore, restaurant, music room, small game room, a few study areas, and two conference rooms.
 Phase II occurred when another study lounge, food unit and 300-seat multipurpose room was built a year later.
 In 1990, Phase III led to the student center being expanded with a larger bookstore, more study and lounge space, a new game room, an expanded food area, Crystal Cove Auditorium, and more meeting rooms.
 The Cross-Cultural Center was also opened during this time with meeting rooms, Student Umbrella Organization offices, and study and lounge space.
 From 2007-2009, the Student Center underwent Phase IV of its latest reconstruction developments with now triple the amount of space for conference and meeting areas along with a multipurpose room and large ballroom.
 Study space areas have also increased making it available for both individuals and small study groups.
 There are also two new dining areas with seating areas indoors and outdoors along with a permanent performance area in the student center terrace.
 The Cross Cultural Center also had new developments as it is now double in size providing a large multipurpose room and additional conference and office space.

 Traditions

-Annual traditions include "SPOP", an orientation program for new students and their parents; Welcome Week; an ostensibly medieval-themed festival titled "Wayzgoose"; "Soulstice", an annual student-run talent competition; and "Care-a-Thon", a charity dance marathon.
+Annual traditions include "SPOP", an orientation program for new students and their parents; and Welcome Week.